 Here's is everything you need to know about your cuticles and how to care for them at home.

 1. Purchase a cuticle remover.

-First, cleanly trim and file your nails into the desired shape.
-Then, using a cuticle remover, moisten your cuticle area.
-This will lift the cuticle away from the nail plate, allowing you to see what needs to be pushed back.
+To begin your cuticle care routine, start by neatly trimming and filing your nails into your desired shape.
+Then, using a quality cuticle remover, gently moisten the cuticle area.
+This will help lift the cuticles away from the nail plate, making it easier to identify what needs to be pushed back.

 2. Then, gently push back.

 Once the cuticles are lifted, use a soft cuticle pusher to gently push them back.
 Afterward, rinse off the cuticle remover from the nail plate using soap and water.
 Be cautious and only remove excess dead skin.
 It's important to avoid cutting around the nail plate, as this can lead to potential infections and irritations.

 Dermatologists strongly advise against cutting the cuticles.
 This practice can increase the risk of infection and hinder nail growth.
 Cutting the cuticles may result in issues like ridges, white spots, or lines on the nails.
 Additionally, it can be both unattractive and uncomfortable.
 Instead of using metal pushers, switch to gentle orange wood sticks to minimize the risk of damage.